Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 • Debt collectors and other companies who might be trying to collect on a delinquent account

-Your credit score changes every time new information is added to your credit report.
+Your credit score could change every time new information is added to your credit report.
 Many creditors report your information to the credit bureaus once a month.
 For example, at the end of each month, your credit card issuer might notify the credit bureaus of your latest payment, your current account balance, and any changes to your credit limit.

 These factors could change your credit score, but they might not.
 If you already have a high score, your credit card usage is consistent from month to month, and you always pay off the whole balance, you may not notice your score change significantly from one month to the next.
 Your credit behavior is consistent and there may not be much room for your score to climb.